 - A medical evaluation by a Florida Board of Health-certified physician

-- At the completion of the 90-day waiting period, your physician will enter you into the Compassionate Use Registry
+- Your physician will enter you into the Medical Marijuana Use Registry

-- You may take your physician’s recommendation for cannabis and obtain the specified amount of medical marijuana from your chosen dispensary
+- You may take your medical marijuana ID card once it is processed and obtain the specified amount of medical marijuana from your chosen dispensary

-- You will receive a medical marijuana card in the mail, however you may obtain marijuana from a dispensary using only a Florida identification card once you have been entered into the Compassionate Use Registry
+- You will receive a medical marijuana card in the mail, however you may obtain marijuana from a dispensary using only a Florida identification card once you have been entered into the Medical Marijuana Use Registry

-- Enrollment in the Compassionate Use Registry must be updated quarterly.
-You will need to conduct a follow-up visit with your physician every 90 days to renew your ability to access and use medical marijuana.
+- Enrollment in the Medical Marijuana Use Registry must be updated quarterly.
+You will need to conduct a follow-up visit with your physician every 90 days to renew your ability to access and use medical marijuana

-The Compassionate Use Registry is an online database for registered MMJ doctors and qualified patients.
-It is only accessible to the Office of Compassionate Use staff, dispensary staff, certified physicians and law enforcement.
+The Medical Marijuana Registry is an online database for registered MMJ doctors and qualified patients.
+It is only accessible to the Office of Medical Marijuana Use staff, dispensary staff, certified physicians and law enforcement.

 Legal Medical Marijuana Products

 It is still illegal to smoke marijuana in Florida.
-If you are entered onto the Compassionate Use Registry, you must use cannabis through the following methods:
+If you are entered onto the Medical Marijuana Use Registry, you must use cannabis through the following methods: